GWC-DCMB/curriculum-notebooks/paper/paper.md

 experience who are interested in learning Python programming for data science.
 However, this course material would be useful for anyone interested in teaching or learning basic programming for data analysis.

-Our curriculum features short lessons to deliver course material in “bite sized” chunks, followed by practices to solidify the learners' understanding.
-Pre-recorded videos of lessons enable effective virtual learning and flipped classroom approaches.

 ## Learning Objectives